psychoinformatics-de/cbbs-imaging-docs/content/pages/index.rst

   - allow users to fine tune and/or correct automated processes from import of raw data to conversion

-- Milestone: Support for BIDS-app compatible analysis implementations
+- Milestone: Analysis pipelines [**IN PROGRESS**]

-- Milestone: Analysis pipelines
+  - Support for BIDS-app compatible analysis implementations

   - Upcoming event: coding sprint at BrainHack Magdeburg (May 2018)